-- Bring the originals of the Degree Certificate/ Provisional degree Certificate, National Identity Card and Birth certificate (only for verification) when you come to register. - 2.
+- 1. All students are required to send the completed "Registration Confirmation Form" to the PGIA via email (admissions@pgia.ac.lk) in order to allocate a registration number. - 2.
+Scanned copies of National Identity Card/ Passport or any other recognized certificate confirming your identity and original marriage certificate (in the case of married females whose name differed from those in the Birth Certificate) should be emailed. - 3.
 Only the students whose documents are complete will be registered as Regular Students.
 Others will be given Provisional Student status until documents are completed.
-However, a valid document confirming the effective date of the basic degree is compulsory for registration. - 3.
-A payment voucher will be given to you once the documents are verified. - 4.
-Payment can be made at the shroff counter of PGIA (next to the cafeteria). - 5.
-A 10% discount will be given If full payment is made at once.
-If you wish to pay in installments, M.Sc.
-(CW only) students have to pay 50% of the course fee + other fees (Rs.10700/=) and M.Sc.
+However, a valid document confirming the effective date of the basic degree is compulsory for registration. - 4.
+A payment voucher will be emailed to you once the documents are verified. - 5.
+Please send the payment receipt by post and email the scanned copy to the PGIA in order to complete the registration process.
+Payment can be made at the shroff counter of PGIA as well (next to the cafeteria).
+Payment should be made within 10 days of the date of admission selection letter - 6.
+A 10% discount will be given if full payment is made at once.
+If you wish to pay in installments, Masters (CW only) students have to pay 50% of the course fee + other fees (Rs.25000/=) and M.Sc.
 (CW + R) and research student have to pay 40 % of the course fee + other fees (Rs.
-10700/=) as the first installment. - 6.
-Fill the registration form provided to you and submit the copy of the paying receipt and the filled form to the officer handling registration. - 7.
+25000/=) as the first installment. - 7.
 You will be given a Registration Number once the details are entered in to the system. - 8.
-Please visit the IT unit to create you MIS account and password. - 9.
+To create MIS account please send a mail to pgiakandyofficial@gmail.com with your registration number and prefer password - 9.
 You can enroll for the subjects online using your MIS account.

-2. ACADEMIC CALENDAR-2022
+2. ACADEMIC CALENDAR-2023

-Activity First Semester Second Semester Last week of 2 nd Last week of 1 st Registration for senior students semester of the previous semester of the current year year Registration / Submission of Course Enrolment Forms February August Commencement of Lectures March August Last data for Duamin a/Addin a 2 nd week after 2 nd week after Last date for Dropping/Adding Selected Courses commencement of commencement of Selected Courses lectures lectures Last date for Lectures Early August December Date for the Submission of the Research Proposal for Research Degrees Any Time Any time Research progress presentation week Mid First Semester Mid Second Semester Date for the submission of final Within four weeks after Within four weeks after grades for the semester the last date of Lectures the last date of Lectures Applying for Comprehensive / Thesis Defense Examination Any time Any time
+Activity First Semester Second Semester Registration for senior students Last week of 2 nd semester of the previous year Last week of 1 st semester of the current year Registration / Submission of Course Enrolment Forms April Mid-September Commencement of Lectures End of May October Last date for Dropping/Adding Selected Courses 2 nd week after commencement of lectures 2 nd week after commencement of lectures Last date for Lectures Mid-September End of January Date for the Submission of the Research Proposal for Research Degrees Any Time Any time Research progress presentation week Mid First Semester Mid Second Semester Date for the submission of final grades for the semester Within four weeks after the last date of Lectures Within four weeks after the last date of Lectures Applying for Comprehensive / Thesis Defense Examination Any time Any time

-\ Dates may subject to changes.
+^{} Dates may subject to changes.
 Approved Calendar of Dates will be displayed in the PGIA website and Notice Boards of the Institute.